well-typed/plutonomy/README.md

 `Plutonomy.Scripts.mintingPolicyToPlutus`.
 The Plutonomy
 representation is intended for debugging / inspection as it uses names for binders instead of de Bruijn indices.

-More extensive documentation of the library is forthcoming.

-Any use of the library as well as feedback is welcome, but due to timing constraints, we cannot current guarantee any level of unpaid support.

 ## Flags